"How To" Guide

 For a comprehensive list of items that the Texas State Recycling Program accepts please review our What to Recycle page.

-If you would like a recycling container for plastic, aluminum, or paper in your building or office please contact Mario Garza at email@example.com for more information.
+If you would like a recycling container for plastic, aluminum, or paper in your building or office please contact David Sambrano at firstname.lastname@example.org for more information.

 Pictured above are the three sizes of recycling containers available to offices and university buildings to be used for the recycling of plastic, aluminum, or paper.
 These bins are 32, 68, and 95 gallons of volume (left to right).
-95 gallon bins are available primarily to be used for paper recycling but can be requested and used for builidings with large amounts of plastic or aluminum.
-The 32 and 68 gallon bins are available upon request to be used in academic buildings ,residence halls, or for special events.
-To request an indoor recycling bin please contact Mario Garza by email at firstname.lastname@example.org or fill out a request form.
+95-gallon bins are available primarily to be used for paper recycling but can be requested and used for buildings with large amounts of plastic or aluminum.
+The 32 and 68-gallon bins are available upon request to be used in academic buildings, residence halls, or for special events.
+To request an indoor recycling bin please contact David Sambrano by email at email@example.com or fill out a request form.